 - a.
-Doctoral award recipients may be awarded a maximum of \$45,000 (\$15,000 per year for up to three (3) years) from Heart & Stroke and at least the same amount per year from the host institution.
-The maximum amount contributed by the institution will be determined by the institutional stipend policy for doctoral students. - b.
+Postdoctoral or Clinical Fellow award recipients may be awarded a maximum of \$60,000 CAD (\$30,000 per year for up to two (2) years), and at least the same amount from the host institution.
+The maximum amount contributed by the institution will be determined by the institutional stipend policy for postdoctoral students. - b.
 These multi-year stipends may be used ONLY for salary support for the award recipient.
 No part of this stipend is to be used to support other direct or indirect costs associated with any research programs or operating grants. - c.
-Award recipients may engage in and receive remuneration for departmental activities (e.g., undergraduate teaching) that contribute to their development as a researcher.
-It is expected that these activities would not impinge upon the time dedicated to the proposed research training.
+Applicants are expected to devote the majority of their time to the proposed research and training throughout the tenure of the award.